TheJeme/Rember-privacypolicy/README.md

 # Rember-privacypolicy
-Rember is an app to
+Rember is an app to remind and keep track of your stuff location.

 I have programmed this app to NOT collect any personally identifiable information.
 This app doesn't send any data anywhere.
 It saves all the data on your local device.